-- " The City concurs with and adopts the CCWMO and MCWD Watershed Management Plans, standards, and rules.
+- The City concurs with and adopts the CCWMO and MCWD Watershed Management Plans, standards, and rules.
 The CCWMO and MCWD will continue to enforce surface water regulations and permitting within the City within their boundary at this time.
-The City will coordinate its review of development proposals with both agencies and will manage land use to support protection of surface and ground waters through its ordinances. - " The City will support the CCWMO and MCWD with implementation of their standards for management of water quantity and quality, including control of peak runoff, volume control, infiltration and filtration, wetland quality, and best management practices to control Total Suspended Solids (TSS), Total Phosphorus (TP), and runoff from development or redevelopment within the City.
+The City will coordinate its review of development proposals with both agencies and will manage land use to support protection of surface and ground waters through its ordinances. - 2.
+As growth is extended into CCWMO, it is necessary to develop watershed modeling information for those land areas.
+By June 1, 2019, the City will delineate drainage areas, determine flows, volumes rates and routing for each drainage area within CCWMO. - 3.
+The City will support the CCWMO and MCWD with implementation of their standards for management of water quantity and quality, including control of peak runoff, volume control, infiltration and filtration, wetland quality, and best management practices to control Total Suspended Solids (TSS), Total Phosphorus (TP), and runoff from development or redevelopment within the City.
 The agencies will play the primary role in reviewing the stormwater plans for development applications within the City, and implement their rules through the review and permit process.
-The City will provide comments on development applications to the agencies during the review process.

-- " The City will update its ordinances, as necessary, to be consistent with the standards and rules of regulatory agencies. - " The City's Wellhead Protection Program will be fully implemented in 2009.
-The City will coordinate its review of development proposals with the Wellhead Protection Program. - " The City will cooperate with the CCWMO and MCWD to address concerns related to impaired waters and as the agencies complete TMDL studies. - " The MCWD Watershed Management Plan included several specific LSWMP requirements for the City, which included phosphorus load reductions, landlocked basin identification, flooding or modeled high water locations, flow velocity and erosion identification, and land conservation.
+The City will provide comments on development applications to the agencies during the review process. - 4.
+The City will update its ordinances, as necessary, to be consistent with the standards and rules of regulatory agencies. - 5.
+The City will coordinate its review of development proposals with the Wellhead Protection Program. - 6.
+The City will cooperate with the CCWMO and MCWD to address concerns related to impaired waters and as the agencies complete TMDL studies. - 7.
+The MCWD Watershed Management Plan included many potential projects for improvements to the subwatersheds within the City of Victoria.
+The City will continue to work in close partnership with MCWD to identify and program priorities in these areas. - 8.
+The MCWD Six Mile Creek-Halsted Bay Subwatershed Plan identifies key implementation priorities for the area partners and includes over \$30 million in capital improvements over the next 10 years using a combination of grant funds, partner contributions and MCWD funds.
+The City will work with the Six Mile Creek-Halsted Bay Subwatershed Partnership as it pursues prioritization, funding sources and implementation of the projects identified in the Plan.
+The city will review the plan an project list on an annual basis and will incorporate updates as needed in coordination with applicable watershed organizations. - 9.
+This plan and the project list provided on pages 181 and 182 will be amended periodically including following any minor plan amendments by MCWD or CCWMO which impact the City of Victoria.
+The project list will be incorporated into the City's Capital Improvement Plan process outlined below.